A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST

-Similarly, the use of spatially resolved \ha\ maps for a large sample has been enabled by slitless spectroscopy \citep{nelson16, Vulcani16, wilman20, Matharu22}.
-Massive O and B stars produce \ha\ emission through ionizing photons, which have a lifetime of a few million years, implying that \ha\ emission is a tracer of more recent star formation activity (occurring in a few million years) \citep{kennicutt98_2}.
+Similarly, the use of spatially resolved \ha\ maps for a large sample has been enabled by slitless spectroscopy \citep{nelson16,nelson16_balmer, Vulcani16, wilman20, Matharu22}.
+Massive O and B stars produce \ha\ emission through ionizing photons, which have a lifetime of a few million years, implying that \ha\ emission is a tracer of more recent star formation activity (occurring in a few million years, \citealt{kennicutt98_2}).
 Additionally, it was reported by \citet{nelson16} that more massive galaxies tend to exhibit more extended \ha\ emission, while the size of the \ha\ region and the stellar continuum region is rather consistent for the low mass range, indicating ongoing star-formation activity at larger radii than existing stars, corroborating the inside-out growth theory.
-However, \ha\ can still be affected by dust extinction, with a typical value of $\sim1$\,magnitude for local star-forming galaxies and up to 1--3 magnitude at $z = 1-2$ \citep{Koyama10}.
+Furthermore, \cite{nelson18} conducted a study comparing the sizes of \ha\, dust, and UV components in a progenitor of an Andromeda galaxy at redshift $z=1.25$.
+Their analysis revealed more compact dust profiles compared to the sizes of both \ha\ and UV regions.
+However, it is important to consider the influence of dust extinction on \ha\ measurements.
+Local star-forming galaxies typically experience an average dust extinction of approximately 1 magnitude, while at redshifts $z = 1-2$, this value can range from 1 to 3 magnitudes \citep{Koyama10}.
+As discussed in \cite{nelson16_balmer} and \cite{Tacchella18}, the dust attenuation is highest and most concentrated towards the \ha\ emission in more massive galaxies.
 This effect might be more significant in the inner region of the galaxies, where vigorous star formation occurs, and a large amount of dust and gas exists.

 High-resolution MIRI imaging offers a solution to those limitations and can complement ALMA and \ha\ observations.
 First of all, there is no need for pre-selection of targets as required for ALMA due to its narrow spectral window.
 This helps us construct a more complete sample.
 Moreover, compared to \ha, mid-IR is less affected by dust extinction due to its longer wavelength.
 Therefore, with MIRI, we are able to access a more accurate picture of star-forming activities within galaxies.
 These advantages make our method a comprehensive and robust approach to study galaxy morphology.